What is Azure Lab Services?

 Azure Lab Services August 2022 Update) doesn't move or store customer data outside the region it's deployed in.
 However, accessing Azure Lab Services resources through the Azure Lab Services portal may cause customer data to cross regions.

-There are no guarantees customer data will stay in the region it's deployed to when using Azure Lab Services previous to the August 2022 Update.
+There are no guarantees customer data stays in the region it's deployed to when using Azure Lab Services prior to the August 2022 Update.

 Data at rest

-Azure Lab Services encrypts all content using Microsoft managed encryption key.
+Azure Lab Services encrypts all content using a Microsoft-managed encryption key.